-major subjects in e run courses or equivalent.
+Requirements for Sociology major

+I. Core Courses (1

+SOCI 110 Introduction to Sociology 4

+or ANTH 110 Cultural Anthropology

+SOCI 230 Introduction to Data Analysis and Statistics 4

+SOCI 420 Social Theory: A Survey 4

+SOCI 431 Research Design and Strategies 4

+II.
+Elective Cours es(20 credit hours)

 SOCI 200 Special Topics 1-4

 SOCI 235 Socialization 4

 SOCI 236 Cults, Sects, and the Main Line 4

 SOCI 242 Social Problems 4

 SOCI 245 Crime and Society 4

 SOCI/WGST 253 Social Welfare Institutions 4

 SOCI 343 Race and Ethnicity 4

 SOCI 344 Sociology of Deviance 4

 SOCI/WGST 346 Sociology of Sex and Gender 4

 SOCI/POLS 347 Contemporary America 4

 SOCI/WGST 348 Sociology of Families 4

 SOCI 400 Special Topics 1-4

 SOCI 450 Independent Study 1-4

 SOCI 470 Application of Sociology Field Work 2-4

 SOCI/GLBS 495 Global Issues Seminar 4

 ANTH 302 The Nacirema 4

 ANTH 303 Health and Culture 4

 ANTH 304 Language and Culture 4

-ANTH 309 Magic and Religion 4

 ANTH 312 Violence and Culture 4

-Total credit hours S 36
+Total credit hours 36

-Total credit hou irs 20

-Eight additional credit hours
+these courses have prerequisites; see course descriptions

+Requirements for th ne minor in Sociology

+SOCI 110 Introduction to Sociology 4

+SOCI 420 Social Theory: A Survey 4

 SOCI 431 Research Design and Strategies 4

-SOCI 420 Social Theory: A Survey 4

-SOCI 110 Introduction to Sociology 4
+Eight additional cr

+Total credit hours 20

+these courses have prerequisites; see course descriptions

-The Division of Performing Arts Theatre Department at Alfred University provides students with balanced and inspired learning experiences anchored in well-rounded knowledge acquired through courses and production experiences.
-Our goal is to educate the "whole theatre artist" by producing high quality work that focuses on close collaboration between directors, designers and actors.
-Open to all students, majors and non-majors alike, the Alfred Theatre learning experience integrates theory with practical development of skills, techniques, and artful expression.
+The Theatre major at Alfred University, housed in The Division of Performing Arts, provides students with inspired and balanced accomplishments in theatre, anchored in well-rounded knowledge acquired through courses and production experiences.
+Our goal is to educate the "whole theatre artist" by producing high quality work that focuses on close collaboration among directors, designers, stage managers, crews, and actors.
+With courses and productions open to all students, theatre at Alfred promotes the development of skills and interdisciplinary knowledge.
+In addition, particularly for majors and minors, , the Alfred University Theatre experience integrates theory with the practical development of skills, techniques, and creative expression.
 Students acquire in-depth understanding of theatre's many components and how they work together.

 Areas of concentration include acting, design, directing, costume/set construction, scenic painting, technical theatre, stage management and arts administration.
-Theatre students also actively participate in music and dance events and the visual arts
+Theatre students actively participate in classes and events in music, dance and the visual arts.

-The Theatre Department is an active member of the American College Theatre Festival and the United State Institute of Theatre Technology which provides students with opportunities to be involved with theatre at a national and international level.
-We aim to provide students with a solid foundation in order to succeed in graduate school or as professionals and to be life-long artists, technicians and learners.
+The Theatre Department is an active member of the Kennedy Center American College Theatre Festival and the United State Institute of Theatre Technology which provides students with opportunities to be involved with theatre at a national and international level.
+We aim to provide students with a solid foundation in order to succeed in graduate school or as professionals and to be life-long artists, technicians and learners